How long will a car battery last if not used?

 5. Strange Odor.

-How do you test a car battery?
+How does your mechanic test a car battery?

 What affects car battery life?